-On July 2, 2021, we entered into an amended and restated revolving credit agreement ("Credit Agreement") to amend and restate the previously existing \$350 million credit agreement, as amended and dated June 5, 2020 ("Prior Credit Agreement").
+On July 2, 2021, we entered into an amended and restated Credit Agreement to amend and restate the previously existing \$350 million credit agreement, as amended and dated June 5, 2020.
 Among other things, under the Credit Agreement, our aggregate revolving credit commitment was increased to \$375 million from \$350 million.
 The Credit Agreement, which is scheduled to mature on July 2, 2025, provides for a revolving credit facility in an aggregate principal amount of \$375 million, including a \$40 million sublimit for letters of credit and a \$30 million sublimit for swingline/short-term loans.
 Under the terms of the Credit Agreement, we may request that the revolving line of credit be increased by up to an additional \$50 million.
 Borrowings under the new facility are guaranteed by certain subsidiaries of the Trust.
 In addition, borrowings under the new facility are secured by first priority security interests in and liens on all equity interests in most of the Trust's wholly-owned subsidiaries.

-Borrowings under the Credit Agreement will bear interest annually at a rate equal to, at our option, at either LIBOR (for one, three, or six months) or the Base Rate, plus in either case, a specified margin depending on our ratio of debt to total capital, as determined by the formula set forth in the Credit Agreement.
-The applicable margin ranges from 1.10% to 1.35% for LIBOR loans and 0.10% to 0.35% for Base Rate loans.
-The initial applicable margin is 1.25% for LIBOR loans and 0.25% for Base Rate loans.
-The Credit Agreement defines "Base Rate" as the greatest of (a) the Administrative Agent's prime rate, (b) the federal funds effective rate plus 1/2 of 1% and (c) one month LIBOR plus 1%.
-The Trust will also pay a quarterly revolving facility fee ranging from 0.15% to 0.35% (depending on the Trust's ratio of debt to asset value) on the revolving committed amount of the Credit Agreement.
+Borrowings under the Credit Agreement will bear interest annually at a rate equal to, at our option, at adjusted term SOFR for either one, three, or six months or the Base Rate, plus in either case, a specified margin depending on our total leverage ratio, as determined by the formula set forth in the Credit Agreement.
+The applicable margin prior to the first amendment ranges from 1.10% to 1.35% for LIBOR loans and 0.10% to 0.35% for Base Rate loans.
+The initial applicable margin after the first amendment is 1.20% for adjusted term SOFR loans and 0.20% for Base Rate loans.
+The Credit Agreement, as amended by the first amendment, defines "Base Rate" as the greatest of (a) the Administrative Agent's prime rate, (b) the federal funds effective rate plus 1/2 of 1% and (c) one month adjusted term SOFR plus 1%.
+The Trust will also pay a quarterly revolving facility fee ranging from 0.15% to 0.35% (depending on the Trust's total leverage ratio) on the committed amount of the Credit Agreement.
 The Credit Agreement also provides for options to extend the maturity date and borrowing availability for two additional six-month periods.

-The margins over LIBOR, Base Rate and the facility fee are based upon our total leverage ratio.
-At March 31, 2023, the applicable margin over the LIBOR rate was 1.20%, the margin over the Base Rate was 0.20% and the facility fee was 0.20%.
+The margins over adjusted term SOFR, Base Rate and the facility fee are based upon our total leverage ratio.
+At June 30, 2023, the applicable margin over the adjusted term SOFR rate was 1.20%, the margin over the Base Rate was 0.20% and the facility fee was 0.20%.

-At March 31, 2023, we had \$308.4 million of outstanding borrowings and \$3.1 million of letters of credit outstanding under our Credit Agreement.
-We had \$63.5 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of March 31, 2023.
+At June 30, 2023, we had \$311.4 million of outstanding borrowings and \$3.1 million of letters of credit outstanding under our Credit Agreement.
+We had \$60.5 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of June 30, 2023.
 There are no compensating balance requirements.
 At December 31, 2022, we had \$298.1 million of outstanding borrowings, \$3.1 million of outstanding letters of credit and \$73.8 million of available borrowing capacity.